-You've decided to get married.
+You've decided to get married

-The congregation of St Mary's are delighted to hear that you have decided to get married, and that you are interested in exploring the possibility of being married in our church.
+Your wedding is a very special day, and we offer a very special place for a personal, meaningful and spiritual celebration.
 The information on this page should help give you an idea of what being married at St Mary’s will involve.
 Once you have read this, if you wish to explore being married at St Mary’s further, please contact our Rector.

 We may be biased, but we think St Mary's is a beautiful Church in which to be married.
 THE FIRST THING you need to do, however, is to get in touch with the Rector.
-If you can, please try not to book a wedding reception venue until you know whether the church and the Rector are available for your chosen date.
+If you can, please try not to book a wedding reception venue until you know whether the church and the Rector are available for your chosen date(s).

-Weddings in the Scottish Episcopal Church tend not to be just done off the peg but are tailored to the pastoral need of couple who are getting married.
+Weddings in the Scottish Episcopal Church tend not to be just done 'off the peg' but are tailored to the pastoral need of couple who are getting married.
 For example, if the couple are parents, there may well be creative ways of involving the children on the big day.

 We wish you every joy and blessing as you prepare for this new step on the journey through life together.